prettier/prettier/docs/configuration.md

 }
 ```

-For more information on how to use the CLI to locate a file, see the [CLI](#cli) section.
+For more information on how to use the CLI to locate a file, see the [CLI./cli.html) section.

 ## Configuration Schema